 Lectures and colloquia equivalent to 4 hours per week.
 There are 3 compulsory assignments which must be approved before taking the final examination.

-A compulsory 1-day field course in Oslofjord.
-A field report has to be written and approved before the final exmination.
+A compulsory 1-day field trip in the Oslofjord.
+A field report has to be written and approved before the final examination.

-- 3 compulsory assignments and a field report must be approved before the student can sit the final examinatiion.
+3 compulsory assignments and a field report must be approved before the student can sit the final examination.

 Examination support material

 Language of examination